Coolsonickirby/Smash-Ultimate-Documentation/docs/Reverse Engineering/GDB.md

 # GDB Setup

 ## Disclaimer
-GDB will only work for the switch console itself!
-That means you cannot use an emulator (Ryujinx or Yuzu) as a subsititue!
+This guide will only cover GDB will for the switch console itself!
+If you want to set up GDB using an emulator, you can follow [this guide](https://luminescent.team/rom-hacking/exefs/debugging) on Luminescent Platinum documentation.

 ## Setup
 ### Requirements